- Passwords are ubiquitous, but not the most secure or convenient way to authenticate someone's identity.

 - Create passwords as strong as possible (or at least, more than required).

-- Store, sync and access most of your passwords via an encrypted 'password manager' (PM) -- most commonly, an application (like 1Password); Apple-only users could use barebones, built-in iCloud KeyChain; the budget-minded could copy/paste via an encrypted file
+- Store, sync and access most of your passwords via an encrypted 'password manager' (PM) -- most commonly, an application (like 1Password, LastPass, Dashlane); Apple-only users could use barebones, built-in iCloud KeyChain; paranoids could copy/paste via a local encrypted file

 - Minimize sharing passwords with others maybe within family for streaming devices?